 Often, your first chance to impress an employer or hiring manager will lie within your covering letter.
-If you’re job hunting, you need to remember that whoever is in charge will have seen a multitude of job applications before they even get round to looking at yours.
+If you’re job hunting, you need to remember that whoever is in charge will have seen plenty of job applications before they even get round to looking at yours.

 Take a look at these cover letter examples and tips to ensure that yours makes the right impression.